Rangers vs. Tigers Player Props Betting Odds

 Semien Stats

-- Semien has 64 hits with 13 doubles, two triples, eight home runs and 24 walks.
-He has driven in 43 runs with seven stolen bases.
+- Semien has 13 doubles, two triples, eight home runs, 25 walks and 44 RBI (65 total hits).
+He's also swiped seven bases.

-- Semien has hit safely in 17 games in a row.
-In his last 10 games he is batting .304 with four doubles, two triples, a home run, a walk and eight RBI.
+- Semien will look for his 19th straight game with a hit in this contest.
+During his last 10 outings he is batting .318 with four doubles, a triple, a home run, two walks and nine RBI.

 Semien Recent Games